Beliavsky/Sobol_sequence/README.md

 `gfortran kind.f90 stats.f90 sobol.f90 xsobol.f90`

-Below are sample results with gfortan.
+Below are sample results with gfortran.
 The Sobol variate fill the domain (0,1) more uniformly than the `random_number()` intrinsic.

 ```
  #obs =              1000000